rediscovery-io/remo-python/README.md

-## Remo python SDK
+## Remo python library

-You can see example of usage of the SDK in our documentiation or in the examples folder.
+You can see example of usage of the library in our documentiation or in the examples folder.

 What | Where
 ---|---